bensu/basic-om-tut/Basic-Tutorial.md

       (dom/li nil (display-name contact)))))
 ```

 Now save the file and reload the browser.
-You'll see a blank page.
+You'll see a blank page and
-Let's check the outout of the compilation process in the terminal window
+some errors in the the browser console or in the same screen (look for
-to see what happened:
+the yellow message in the bottom) to see what happened:

 ```
-Compiling "om_tut.js" from ["src"]...
 WARNING: Use of undeclared Var om-tut.core/contact-view at line 24 src/om_tut/core.cljs
-WARNING: Use of undeclared Var om-tut.core/display-name at line 30 src/om_tut/core.cljs Successfully compiled "om_tut.js" in 0.072 seconds.
+WARNING: Use of undeclared Var om-tut.core/display-name at line 30 src/om_tut/core.cljs
 ```

 It warns that `contact-view` is undefined, because it's defined *after* `contacts-view`.